Arksine/moonraker/docs/user_changes.md

 This file will track changes that require user intervention, such as a configuration change or a reinstallation.

+### April 6th 2022
+- The ability to configure core components in the `[server]`section is now deprecated.
+When legacy items are detected in `[server]` a warning will be generated.
+It is crucially important to move configuration to the correct section as in the future it will be a hard requirement.

 ### Feburary 22nd 2022
 - The `on_when_upload_queued` option for [power] devices has been deprecated in favor of `on_when_job_queued`.
 As the new option